Commentary: Buying a car has lost its lustre in China

 And in recent years, the Chinese government had not helped auto manufacturers by imposing very strict regulations on car purchases in urban zones, never mind periodic news of new car factories being opened like Tesla’s Shanghai plant last July.

-In China’s most populated cities, local residents must have an officially-recognised licensed plate in their hands before obtaining legal permission to purchase a passenger vehicle, but annual quotas for license plates are very restrictive.
+In China’s most populated cities, local residents must have an officially recognised licence plate in their hands before obtaining legal permission to purchase a passenger vehicle, but annual quotas for licence plates are very restrictive.

-The chances of a Beijing resident winning the city’s car lottery stood at 1 out of 2031, as of June 2018, a lottery that saw over 3 million prospective new buyers vie for over 6,000 plates.
+The chances of a Beijing resident winning the city’s car lottery stood at 1 out of 2031, as of June 2018, a lottery that saw more than 3 million prospective new buyers vie for over 6,000 plates.

 But the odds are even worse for Shanghai residents.
-The Economist reported that on account of auction bidding, it’s routine for license plates to cost more than the purchase of the actual vehicle.
+The Economist reported that on account of auction bidding, it’s routine for licence plates to cost more than the purchase of the actual vehicle.

 And government planners have no intentions of changing policies, despite the harm it has caused to the working poor and middle-class communities in China’s first-tier cities that apply this auction system, for whom getting a car to get to work has been a necessity that has now been swept aside.